LeslieGoldsmith/qprof/README.md

 The variable `.prof.LL` can be adjusted to change the maximum length of the source line included in the collected data, as reflected by `.prof.report` and `.prof.data`.

+# Changes

+* The profiler now shows the percentage of time consumed on each line relative to all lines.
+* The profiler report is now ordered by decreasing own line execution time.

 # Author

 Leslie Goldsmith, First Derivatives